 Other Intangible Assets.
 We have other intangible assets, not including goodwill, which consist primarily of customer relationships and contracts, trademarks and tradenames, and computer software, which are generally recorded in connection with acquisitions at their fair value.
 Intangible assets with estimable lives are amortized over their respective estimated useful lives to their estimated residual values and reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 In general, customer relationships are amortized over their estimated useful lives using an accelerated method which takes into consideration expected customer attrition rates.
 Contractual relationships are generally amortized over their contractual life.
 Trademarks and tradenames are generally amortized over 10 years.
 Capitalized software includes the fair value of software acquired in business combinations, purchased software and capitalized software development costs.
-Purchased software is recorded at cost and amortized using straight-line method over its estimated useful life, Software acquired in business combinations is recorded at its fair value and amortized using straight-line or accelerated methods over its estimated useful life, ranging from 5 to 10 years.
-For internal-use computer software products, internal and external costs incurred during the preliminary project stage are expensed as they are incurred.
+Purchased software is recorded at cost and amortized using the straight-line method over its estimated useful life.
+Software acquired in business combinations, purchased software products, internal and external costs incurred during the preliminary project stage are expensed as they are incurred.
 Internal and external costs incurred during the application development stage are capitalized and amortized on a product by product basis commencing on the date the software is ready for its intended use.
-We do not capitalize any costs once the software is ready for its intended use.